anggiirawan13/mini-project-merchant-service/README.md

 DB_NAME=merchant_service
 ```

-## Postman collection
+## Postman Collection

+- Here is the postman collection if you need to run the API using postman: [./Mini Project Merchant Service.postman_collection.json]
-Here is the postman collection and environment if you need to run the API using postman -> [Environment & Collection](https://api.postman.com/collections/22921760-94a6b7ab-eb93-470c-af49-57ff765d9b60?access_key=PMAT-01GXV6W4Z9DMH67Y6RVYWM93Y0)
+- Here is the postman environment if you need to run the API using postman: [./Mini Project Merchant Service.postman_environment.json]

-## API Endpoint
+## API Endpoints

 | Methods   | Endpoints           | Descriptions      |
 | --------- | ------------------- | ----------------- |